finos/tracdap/doc/modelling/tutorial/using_data.rst

 Defining model requirements
 ---------------------------

-Now let's write the TRAC model wrapper class.
+Now let's write the model wrapper class.
 The previous tutorial showed how to define parameters so we can use the same syntax.
 We'll define the three parameters needed by the model function:

 .. literalinclude:: ../../../examples/models/python/src/tutorial/using_data.py